-The Board of Directors and the Audit Committee of Laurentian Bank reviewed this report prior to its issuance.
+The Board of Directors and the Audit Committee of Laurentian Bank reviewed this press release prior to its release today.
 The disclosure controls and procedures support the ability of the President and Chief Executive Officer and the Senior Executive Vice-President and Chief Financial Officer to ensure that Laurentian Bank's interim consolidated financial statements are fairly presented.